 Each year we look forward to adding something new to our window displays, and the fun doesn’t stop at Christmas.
 Imagine what we come up with at Halloween!

-I did think some hints and tips to create your own window might be valuable:
+Hints and tips to create your own Christmas Window

 1. Gather Your Supplies: